Filipino cuisine: Main dishes

 Noodle dishes are generally called pancit.
 Pancit recipes primarily consist of noodles, vegetables, and slices of meat or shrimp with variations often distinguished by the type of noodles used.
 Some pancit, such as mami and La Paz-styled batchoy, are noodle soups while the "dry" varieties are comparable to chow mein in preparation.

 Then there is spaghetti or ispageti in the local parlance that is a modified version of spaghetti bolognese.
 It is sometimes made with banana ketchup instead of tomato sauce, sweetened with sugar and topped with hot dog slices.

 There are several rice porridges that are popular in the Philippines.
 One is arroz caldo, which is a rice porridge cooked with chicken, ginger and sometimes saffron, garnished with spring onions (chives), toasted garlic, and coconut milk to make a type of gruel.

 Another variant is goto which is an arroz caldo made with ox tripe.
 There is also another much different rice porridge called champorado which is sweet and flavored with chocolate and often served at breakfast paired with tuyo or daing.

+Arroz Caldo, a ginger-flavored chicken rice porridge.

+Paella, a rice dish with meat, seafood, and vegetables.

 Another rice-based dish is arroz a la valenciana, a Spanish paella named after the Spanish region Valencia that has been incorporated into the local cuisine.

 Bringhe is a local rice dish with some similarities to paella but using glutinous rice, coconut milk, and turmeric.

 Kiampong a type of fried rice topped with pork pieces, chives and peanuts.
 It can be found in Chinese restaurants in Binondo and Manila.
 Camaron rebosado con jamon has been described as a classic dish in the Binondo district of Manila, the city's Chinatown.

 For vegetarians, there is dinengdeng, a dish consisting of moringa leaves (malunggay) and slices of bittermelon.
 There is also pinakbet, stewed vegetables heavily flavored with bagoong.
 A type of seafood salad known as kinilaw is made up of raw seafood such as fish or shrimp cooked only by steeping in local vinegar, sometimes with coconut milk, onions, spices and other local ingredients.
 It is comparable to the Peruvian ceviche.